ngonzalez2/kito/README.md

 ### Admin access

-Set `ADMIN_KEY` locally and in Vercel.
-The `/admin` dashboard prompts for the key, caches it in `localStorage`, and includes it in moderation requests via the `x-admin-key` header.
+Set `DISABLE_ADMIN_AUTH="true"` locally (and in Vercel if you want to temporarily bypass authentication).
+When the flag is not enabled, configure `ADMIN_KEY` and include it with admin API requests using the `x-admin-key` header.

 #### Troubleshooting notes

-- Environment variable: `ADMIN_KEY` (set locally and in Vercel before redeploying).
+- Environment variables: `DISABLE_ADMIN_AUTH` and `ADMIN_KEY` (only required when auth is enabled).
-- Test with curl: `curl -v -H "x-admin-key: kitokiteNgl!0407" https://<your-deploy>/api/admin/ping`
+- Test with curl: `curl -v -H "x-admin-key: <your key>" https://<your-deploy>/api/admin/ping`
-- After diagnosing access issues, remove the temporary `/api/admin/ping` endpoint and disable admin debug logging.
+- After diagnosing access issues, you can disable the health check routes or admin debug logging if not needed.

 ### Local image uploads

-When running locally, ensure the Blob token has read/write access and that `DATABASE_URL` points to a Vercel Postgres database (or a compatible local Postgres instance).
+When running locally, ensure the Blob token has read/write access and that `DATABASE_URL` points to your Neon Postgres database (or a compatible local Postgres instance).

 ## Tech stack

 - Next.js 14 App Router
-- Vercel Postgres & `@vercel/postgres`
+- Neon Postgres & `@vercel/postgres`
 - Vercel Blob storage
 - Tailwind CSS & Framer Motion
 - React context for bilingual (ES/EN) UI